EQAR/deqar-docs/docs/report_data.md

 |2 |positive with conditions or restrictions|
 |3 |negative |
 |4 |not applicable |

+* Summary (<code>summary</code>; not required; string)
+  A textual summary of the key findings of the report/decision that allows users to understand the outcomes without reading the full report.
+Strongly recommended, the summary should be in English.

 * Comment (<code>other_comment</code>; not required; string)
   The optional comment can contain important information on the report that cannot be represented in the structured data, e.g. involvement of other partner agencies or any specific notes about the QA procedure.